-Overall, it appears that successful civil resistance campaigns against coups d'état indeed help create sustained democratic institutions and seem to significantly increase the likelihood for more peaceful and democratic order in the country within the first five or so years after a popular upheaval (see Table 14 on page 91).
+Overall, it appears that successful civil resistance campaigns against coups d'état indeed help create sustained democratic institutions and seem to significantly increase the likelihood for more peaceful and democratic order in the country within the first five or so years after a popular upheaval.
 Using data from the Polity IV Individual Country Regime Trends to examine the level of democratic authority in governing institutions, countries in which popular movements reversed coups scored dramatic gains over the subsequent five years and countries in which popular movements prevented coups in progress maintained their already existing high levels.